 It is not for me to attempt to say, about Bishop Graham, things that others who knew him better than I did have said already and said rather better than I could.
 I would like to make just one point.

-Bishop Leonard certainly achieved 'status': he was Bishop of the second see in his province and Dean of the Chapels Royal.
+Bishop Leonard certainly achieved 'status': he was Bishop of London, the second see in his province, and Dean of the Chapels Royal.
 But despite this he acceded to the request of a persecuted American group to give them pastoral support, in disregard of diocesan boundaries.
 By so doing, he broke every rule of the Top Chaps' Club.
-In this he was very strikingly like the Cardinal Ratzinger who ignored all the niceties of the Ecumenical Establishment, not to mention the Vatican's own dicasterial structures, to send a telegram of support to 'dissident' Anglicans meeting in America; and who, after being elected Pope, set up his Ordinariates with a cheerful and engagingly stylish disregard for vested interests ... which had assumed he would never dare.
+In this he was very strikingly like the Cardinal Ratzinger who ignored all the niceties of the Ecumenical Establishment, not to mention the Vatican's own dicasterial structures, to send a telegram of support to 'dissident' Anglicans meeting in America; and who, after being elected Pope, set up his Ordinariates with a cheerful and engagingly stylish disregard for vested interests ... interests which had assumed he would never dare to break ranks.
 Unclubable, by God!, the pair of them.
 Great men, the pair of them.